-- Withdrawal from work and social activities and spending more time just sitting, watching TV, or sleeping
+- Less interest in work and social activities and spending more time just sitting, watching TV, or sleeping

-- Loss of recent memories; this includes forgetting conversations and recent events
+- Loss of recent memories, like forgetting conversations and events that just happened

-- Mild problems with coordination; this might be seen in having trouble with writing or in using familiar objects.
+- Mild coordination problems, such as trouble writing or using familiar objects.

-- Trouble completing familiar tasks, such as following a recipe or balancing a check book
+- A hard time with everyday tasks, such as following a recipe or balancing a checkbook

-- Mood swings that involve episodes of depression or apathy
+- Mood swings that involve depression or a lack of interest

 - Drug abuse